hav4ik/hav4ik.github.io/articles/_posts/2020-12-11-deep-metric-learning-survey.md

 <a name="common-approaches"></a>
 ## Common Approaches

-I will glance throught the most common approaches very quickly for two reasons:
+I will glance throught the most common approaches in this section very quickly without getting too much into details for two reasons:

 - The methods described here are already covered in other tutorials, videos, and blog posts online in great detail.
 I highly recommend the great survey by [Kaya & Bilge (2019)][deep_metric_learning_survey].
 - The methods that I will describe in the next section outperforms these approaches in most cases, so I have no motivation to delve too deep into the details in this section.